laboiteproject/cookiecutter-laboite/README.md

 ```

 Let's create a "message of the day" app that will allow you to specify a
 message to display.
+Start by going to `laboite/apps` folder, then create
-Start by creating the files using cookiecutter:
+the files using cookiecutter:

 ```
 cookiecutter gh:laboiteproject/cookiecutter-laboite